jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 If you are going to write code that manipulates that other stuff [Java API version], every single line of code you write is going to be special.
-It has to you know use whatever Java X servlet blah, and you are writing code explicitly to this thing.
+It has to use whatever Java X servlet blah, and you are writing code explicitly to this thing.

 If there is another way to do HTTP, not that there is, so this is probably the only way to do HTTP.
 But if there was another way to do HTTP, will you be able to reuse that code?
 No!
 It is all hardwired to this person or persons idea of what an HTTP request is.

 So yeah, there is a tiny little benefit.
 Dot works in your IDE.
 Whoo!
 Oh my goodness, because I could never remember that [back to